nicjansma/speedtest-exporter/README.md

 ## Metrics

 Metrics are exposed at port `9696`.

-The following is an example of the exposed metrics.
+The following is an example of the exposed metrics:

 ```
 # TYPE speedtest_megabits_per_second gauge